- skrf.io.general.write(file, obj, overwrite=True)¶

 Write skrf object[s] to a file.

 picklemodule to write skrf objects to a file.
 Note that you can write any pickl-able python object.
 For example, you can write a list or dictionary of

 Calibrationobjects.
 This will write out a single file.
 If you would like to write out a separate file for each object, use

-If file is a str, but doesnt contain a suffix, one is chosen automatically.
-Here are the extensions
+If file is a string, but doesnt contain a suffix, one is chosen automatically.
+Here are the extensions:

 To make the file written by this method cross-platform, the pickling protocol 2 is used.
 See

 Convert a touchstone file to a pickled Network,

 >>> n = rf.Network('my_ntwk.s2p') >>> rf.write('my_ntwk',n) >>> n_red = rf.read('my_ntwk.ntwk')